SILARUDDINSHAIK/Sentimenet-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis: To determine whether the reviews of the yelp reviews dataset is positive or negative using Transformers.
-Pretrained model used in this jupyter notebook is bert-base-cased.
-The Saved Model can further used for sentiment analysis.
+Sentiment Analysis: Sentiment analysis is a technique through which we can analyze a piece of text to determine the sentiment behind it.
+It combines machine learning and natural language processing (NLP) to achieve this.
+Using basic Sentiment analysis, a program can understand if the sentiment behind a piece of text is positive, negative, or neutral.